Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/02-workflow/02-data.md

 This workflow is designed to work on variant-call-format files (<code>.vcf</code> file extension).
 The latest version of the VCF specification can be found [here](https://samtools.github.io/hts-specs/VCFv4.3.pdf).

-### Dataset Subdivisions

-The VCF files provided for analysis should be split by contigs.
-This convention reduces unnecessary processing times associated with genomic content that is not relevant to the coordinates being targeted.

-### Dataset Compression and Indexing

-VCF datasets are often quite large in uncompressed form.
-These files are text-based, and require parsing that reduces I/O performance.
-They are prone to large sizes by nature, and can contain variable-length annotation columns.
-For these reasons, this workflow has been configured to convert to remove annotation columns, and perform BGZip-compression and tabix-indexing for the sake of computational efficiency.

-{: .normal }
-> <b>Block Compression</b> is a non-standard type of compression.
-This means it is not the same as the default compression type used on Windows or MacOS.
-At a high level, it is used to compress files in a series of blocks or chunks.
-It is typically used in tandem with some kind of index, to enable targeted decompression and access of specific records.
-This eliminates the need to decompress the whole file.
->
-> In computational biology applications, block-compression is combined with a <b>Tabix Index</b> to record the coordinate coverage/bounds in each compressed block.
-This allows targeted decompression of spesific regions for analysis, as opposed to having to parse the entire file until the requested coordinates are found.
->
-> Both block-compression and tabix indexing are provided by [SamTools](http://www.htslib.org/doc/bgzip.html).

 ## Analysis Metadata